jruwaard/aph_ema_handbook/docs/study-design.md

 sensors varies considerably from device to device.
-Commercial accelerometers may have better precision and reliability [see, e.g., @Evenson2015], but manufacturers often limit access to raw data and data pre-processing algorithms, making it difficult (or even impossible) to fully analyze outcomes.
+Commercial accelerometers may have better precision and reliability [see, e.g., @Evenson2015], but manufacturers often limit access to raw data and data pre-processing algorithms, making it difficult (or even impossible) to fully analyze outcomes.'Scientific wearables' do offer this access, but often choose function over form (design).
+They can therefore draw attention, prompting unwanted questions to partcipants.
 Being aware of these issues when you plan the study, will help considerably in the analysis stage of your study.

 ## What is the Sample Plan?